 LendingPoint is an online lender that targets borrowers with fair credit, and allows borrowing up to $25,000....
 Read More

 LendingPoint offers medium-term loans through a quick online application.
-Their personal loans only last between 24 to 60 months, so they don’t offer as many options as USAA.
-Their interest rates are relatively high, but funds could be received within two days, as early as the next business day, and look at factors beyond your credit score to make a lending decision.
+Its interest rates are relatively high, but funds could be distributed as early as the next business day.
+This lender also considers factors beyond your credit score to make a lending decision.